casparvitch/qdmpy/NOTES.md

 ================

 - [ ] Don't just fit full ROI, fit Area 1/2 as well.
-- [ ] Have fit regions etc. be scaled to the binning (so we don't have to recalculate each time... or perhaps as another option.)
+- [x] Have fit regions etc. be scaled to the binning (so we don't have to recalculate each time... or perhaps as another option.)
+Nah bad idea
-- [ ] Total binning option -> reads previous binning, does the necessary conversion (checks it works etc.)
+- [ ] Net binning option -> reads previous binning, does the necessary conversion (checks it works etc.)

-- [ ] Need to provide option to use init_guess (etc.) on all pixels, or to use ROI fit
+- [ ] Need to provide option to use init_guess (etc.) on all pixels, or to use ROI_avg_result
 	- can compare in AOI fits...

+- [ ] code profiling!